“But I’m Not Looking for a Job,” or 3 Reasons to Attend a Career Fair (whatever your excuse)

 Many students at the Graduate Center have teaching experience, so it may already be apparent whether or not academia could be a fulfilling career path for you.
 But what about every other job sector that you haven’t tried?
 Academia is only one sector in which PhDs can thrive.
 Perhaps there is a better career fit that you haven’t explored.
 Career fairs can serve as exploratory experiences.

-Many employers in other (non-academia) sectors—policy, business, technology, nonprofits, government, institutional research, entrepreneurship, and consulting, to name but a few—are eager to hire PhDs.
+Many employers in other (non-academia) sectors—policy, business, technology, nonprofits, government, institutional research, entrepreneurship, and consulting, to name but a few—are eager to hire people with graduate degrees.
 You have communication, research, and analytical skills that transfer well to other career paths.
 And you may actually have common interests and concerns with the companies represented at a career fair.